nickzoic/nick.zoic.org/art/migen-gigatron/index.md

 I'm thinking some kind of lookup table could pack these pages a bit more tightly in the internal RAM, thus scavenging back some storage to fit in the actual RAM.

+One interesting thing to note from the memory map is that most of the code, including a menus and a video driver fonts and a 16-bit virtual CPU, fit into the first 25 rows (3.2 kWord) and then the two pictures (parrot and jupiter) take up 120 rows (16 kWord) each.